 We manage a lot of social media accounts for our clients – both for telecom businesses as well as their leadership teams.
-During setup and discussing a social strategy, the question always arises: which accounts should we be posting from?
+During setup and discussing a social media strategy, the question always arises: which accounts should we be posting from?
 The business page or individual’s profiles?

 This is where having a face to represent your company can be a huge advantage.
 For example, this can be a:

 Ideally, this person will help a business appear more approachable and bridge the gap between a corporate company and potential customer.
 But a company-branded blog also has its advantages across social.

 In the age of social media and the ‘connected shopper’, consider these points to make an informed decision about which page to use:

 If you have hundreds of followers on LinkedIn from years of connecting with prospects and colleagues, it may be best to leverage those connections.
 Be sure to keep the content relevant to maintain follower engagement.